 Hey guys!
 Before we get started, check out Apos Audio.
 They are a great up-and-coming distributor with a phenomenal-looking website and excellent customer service.
 They also offer free shipping, the lowest price guarantee, a 2-year warranty, and a 45-day return.

-Big Thank You to HIFIMAN for sending these in for demo!!
+Big Thank You to Mark at HIFIMAN for the DEVA loaner unit!

 Hey there friend, and Welcome aboard!!

 Stuart Charles here, HomeStudioBasics.com helping YOU make sound decisions leading to a beautiful audio experience that will make you fall in love with music .. all over again.

 Before we get into the HIFIMAN DEVA Review, grab a snack, sit back and relax because…

 In The Box/Graph/Specs

 Sound, Imaging, and Genre

 Price: Check Amazon!